From BR Bullpen

 Morales had a very solid season with the Mariners in 2013, playing 156 games as the team's main DH.
 He hit .277/.336/.449, good for an OPS+ of 127 in the tough hitting environment of Safeco Field.
 He slugged 34 doubles and 23 homers and drove in 80 runs.
 He and agent Scott Boras wanted to cash in on back-to-back solid seasons, but it seemed their demands were too high for most teams, as Morales was one of the last remaining unsigned free agents as spring training was winding down in 2014 (another Boras client, Stephen Drew was in the same situation).
 Not helping Morales' case was the fact his signing would mean the team would lose a top pick in the 2014 amateur draft, in addition to concerns about his lack of defensive value and how long his hitting stroke would hold given he was a relatively late bloomer and was now on the wrong side of 30.
 Once the draft was completed, he did find as suitor, as the Minnesota Twins offered him a contract on June 7th, for an annual salary of $12 million pro-rated to $7.6 million given a large chunk of the season had already elapsed.
 He only stayed with the Twins for less than two months, however, as on July 24th, the Mariners decided to reacquire him, giving up P Stephen Pryor to do so.
 In 39 games with Minnesota, he hit .234 with 1 homer and 18 RBIs.
 He could not really find his stroke with the Mariners, however, as he hit only .209 in 59 games, with 7 homers and 24 RBIs.
 After the season, he signed a two-year deal with the Kansas City Royals for $17 million, with the expectation that he would take over for DH Billy Butler.

 Morales became an offensive leader with the Royals in 2015, as one of the oldest players on a team building on its success from the previous season, when it unexpectedly reached the World Series.
 The Royals had the best record in the American League on May 22nd, when they met the St. Louis Cardinals, who were leading the National League in an interleague series.
 Kendrys was the hero of the first game, homering twice and driving in all five runs as Kansas City won, 5-0.
-His 37 RBIs at that point were the most in the AL.
+His 37 RBIs at that point were the most in the AL. On September 20th, he had a three-homer game in a 10-3 Royals win over the Detroit Tigers, also setting a team record with 15 total bases in the game, as he also hit a triple. he was the first Royals player to hit three long balls in one game since Danny Tartabull on July 6, 1991.

 Notable Achievements